music dictionary : Ad - Ad

 adornando(Italian) ornando (Italian), adorning, zierend (German), schmückend (German), en ornant (French)

-adornare(Italian) adorn
+adornare(Italian) to adorn (head, hair)

 adornato(Italian) embellished, decorated, ornamented, florid, adorned, verziert (German), orné (French)

-Adornos musicales(Spanish m. pl.) musical ornamentation, ornamentation signs
+Adornos musicales(Spanish m.pl.) musical ornamentation, ornamentation signs

 Adorno, Theodor Wiesengrund (1903-1969)the theories and opinions of the German philosopher Theodor Wiesengrund Adorno on popular music and the culture industry are still highly influential in the domain of media studies.
 His thoughts about these subjects were very critical, pessimistic even.
 Adorno analysed the workings of the culture industry in terms of "standardization" and used the concept of "pseudo-individualization" to describe its effects on the listeners